Dunkin' Donuts: Affiliations

 Dunkin' has a close relationship with the Boston Red Sox and the New England Patriots, making commercials at the start of each team's season for promotions.
 Dunkin' also sponsors other professional sports teams, including the Dallas Cowboys, New York Yankees, New York Mets, Philadelphia Eagles, and Tampa Bay Rays.

-In 2001 Dunkin' Donuts purchased the naming rights for the former Providence Civic Center, and renamed it the Dunkin' Donuts Center.
+In 2001, Donuts purchased the naming rights for the former Providence Civic Center, and renamed it the Dunkin' Donuts Center.
 The center is currently the home court for the NCAA and Big East Providence Friars men's basketball team from Providence College as well as home ice for the AHL Providence Bruins hockey team.
 In reference to the center's long association with local college basketball, it is often known locally as "The Dunk".

-In January 2014 English football club Liverpool announced a multimillion-pound global partnership with the company.
+In January 2014, English football club Liverpool announced a multimillion-pound global partnership with the company.

 Dunkin' Donuts signed a sponsorship deal with the National Women's Hockey League in December 2015.
 As part of the multi-year agreement, Dunkin’ Donuts is the official hot, iced and frozen coffee of the NWHL.

-In 2016, Dunkin' became the official "coffee, donut and breakfast sandwich partner" of the National Hockey League.
+In 2016, Dunkin' became the official "coffee, doughnut and breakfast sandwich partner" of the National Hockey League.